https://github.com/TheClimateCorporation/mandoline.git

 You can reuse the dataset writer map that you created earlier, as long

-as you call the functions on-last-version
+as you call the functions on-last-version and add-version on it to

 update the map: